nobodyscripts/LeafBlowerScript/Readme.md

 ### 2. Manual Config (Alternative)

-Open the UserHotkeys.ini file with a text editor, any should do, vscode or even notepad.
+Open the UserHotkeys.ini file with a text editor (if configs do not exist run the script and close it), any should do, vscode or even notepad.
 Match the hotkeys in this file to the ones you use in game, or change the ones in game to match the file.
 (Save the changes if made).
+Note: The keys may not visually match ingame in hotkeys but should function when pressed without modifiers E.G. "\" on US keyboards works but displays as "^"

 Open UserSettings.ini with a text editor and configure as you require, if you need explanations of what settings do you can open UsersettingsHelp.md with a